Updated 30 August 2022

 Travelling and quarantine

+While most travel restrictions no longer apply, most countries still require proof of vaccination to travel.
+It is therefore still advisable to check regulations and advice relating to the specific country of travel for your employee.
 A person can check what they need to prepare before they travel (back) to the Netherlands using this handy tool.
 If your employee was abroad for work reasons and cannot work from home during quarantine, you must continue to pay their wages.
 However, if an employee plans to travel for non-work reasons to a very high risk country, advise them it will be their responsibility, in terms of time and costs, to follow any quarantine and testing requirements.
+For workers and visitors coming temporarily to the Netherlands, immigration measures are still often relaxed in special situations affected by the pandemic.